UASLab/OpenFlightSim/README.md

 https://github.com/bolderflight/RAPTRS

 oFS is intended as a tool to generate and simulate flight vehicles.
 Currently, the tools use OpenVSP and/or AVL as sources for Aerodynamic data.
 The aerodynamic data is parsed and augmented with sub-system specification (propulsion, actuation, etc.) into an intermediate format known as oFDM (Open Flight Dynamics Model).
-The oFDM can be used to generate a complete simulation definition for JSBSim (or Flightgear) to make a flyable aircraft model.
-JSBSim models are augmented with addition I/O capability to allow for both software-in-the-loop (SIL) and hardware-in-the-loop (HIL) testing with RAPTRS flight systems.
+The oFDM can be used to generate a complete simulation definition for JSBSim to make a flyable aircraft model.
+JSBSim models are augmented with addition I/O capability to allow for algorithm-in-the-loop, software-in-the-loop (SIL), and hardware-in-the-loop (HIL) testing.
+SIL and HIL testing relies on RAPTRS for flight control.

 http://web.mit.edu/drela/Public/web/avl/